DavesCodeMusings/SpaceTruckin/Stage08_MVC_controller/README.txt

 data.
 In this stage, since it's a simple numeric sequence, we can use a basic array to represent the months in a year.
 The thing to remember is that arrays start at zero while months start at one, so January will be 0 and so on.

+Even with all of this, we still need a way to track the current month and year.
+We could make calendar into an object and add another couple properties for the month and the year, or we can keep it separate.
+For now, it is a separate variable.